 Chocolate Chip Cinnamon Rolls will be your new best brunch idea!
 These simple cinnamon rolls take less than 10 minutes to prep and seconds to eat!
 Perfect with your morning coffee or on the go breakfast.

 Guys.
 These chocolate chip cinnamon rolls are really good.
 For some reason, I didn’t expect them to be as good as they were.
 Sometimes that happens to me.
 I go in with mediocre expectations and come away fully impressed.
 I like when it happens.

-I hadn’t had a cinnamon roll in a long time.
+I hadn’t had a decent cinnamon roll in a long time.
 I used to enjoy stopping at Cinnabon at the mall every once in awhile.
 Then I realized they’re like 1,000 calories so I cut out that treat.
-I haven’t done the math on these (yet), but they’re pretty small so I would guess less than 1,000 calories.
+I haven’t done the math on these (yet), but these delicious rolls are pretty small so I would guess less than 1,000 calories.
 I hope.
 [Though I probably shouldn’t have eaten four in one day.
 Not kidding.]

 Update: Good news.
 I put this recipe into My Recipe Magic & it came out to 90 calories per roll.
 Much better.

 Regardless, I’m happy about these.
 The melty chocolate in the center is delicious.
 They were best right out of the oven but the next day, I put one in the microwave for 9 seconds (not ten. nine.) and it was just as good.

 Really easy + really good = a winner.
 Try them.